Bank of America beats profit estimates on strength in consumer lending | Business

 - United States

-Bank of America Corp beat estimates for first-quarter profit on Monday, as strong growth in its consumer lending business helped offset a hit from a slowdown in global deal-making.
+Bank of America Corp reported a smaller-than-expected 13% fall in first-quarter profit on Monday, as strong growth in its consumer lending business helped cushion the blow from a slowdown in global deal-making.

 The bank reported a 9% rise in consumer banking revenue to $8.8 billion in the quarter ended March.
 "First-quarter results were strong despite challenging markets and volatility," Chief Financial Officer Alastair Borthwick said in a statement.